SeaBa55/employee-directory/README.md

 employee-directory_v1.9 - Changed the search button to a dropdown, which enables the user to select the column for which the search will be applied to.

+employee-directory_v2.0 - Refactored DataLabeles.js.
+Converted hard coded elements to programtic elements based on the number of columns.

 - - -
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).